JosephKemper/1000-Days-of-Code-Challenge/100 Days of Code Journal Part 1.md

     Monday, 13 March, 2023
 </h3>
 <p>
-    Today, was spent figuring out what I will be doing for my final in my programming class, and reviewing the requirements.
+    Today, was spent figuring out what I will be doing for my final in my programming class and reviewing the requirements.
+I'll be writing 4 small programs that each demonstrate a different one of the 4 principles of programming with classes.
 </p>